awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 Type "help" for help.
 ```

+**Important**
+ Aurora Serverless v1 uses the Transport Layer Security/Secure Sockets Layer \(TLS/SSL\) protocol to encrypt connections by default unless SSL/TLS is disabled by the client application\.
+The TLS/SSL connection terminates at the router fleet\.
+Communication between the router fleet and your Aurora Serverless v1 DB cluster occurs within the service's internal network boundary\.
+ You can check the status of the client connection to examine whether the connection to Aurora Serverless v1 is TLS/SSL encrypted\.
+The PostgreSQL `pg_stat_ssl` and `pg_stat_activity` tables and its `ssl_is_used` function don't show the TLS/SSL state for the communication between the client application and Aurora Serverless v1\.
+Similarly, the TLS/SSL state can't be derived from the MySQL `status` statement\.
+ The Aurora cluster parameters `force_ssl` for PostgreSQL and `require_secure_transport` for MySQL aren't supported for Aurora Serverless v1\.
+For a complete list of parameters supported by Aurora Serverless v1, call the [DescribeEngineDefaultClusterParameters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeEngineDefaultClusterParameters.html) API\.
+For more information on parameter groups and Aurora Serverless v1, see [Parameter groups and Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.

 To use the MySQL Client to connect to an Aurora Serverless v1 DB cluster running Aurora MySQL\-Compatible Edition, you specify TLS/SSL in your request\.
 The following example includes the [Amazon root CA 1 trust store](https://www.amazontrust.com/repository/AmazonRootCA1.pem) downloaded from Amazon Trust Services, which is necessary for this connection to succeed\.

 ```